| |

 No90 Hackney Wick

-This event-led venue known for its independent spirit is one of the best places to be in Hackney Wick.
-Not only can you dance to the live music while drinking incredible brews, but you can also enjoy a lovely view of the River Lee while you’re chowing down on their specials.
+The event-led venue known for its independent spirit is one of the best places to be in Hackney Wick.
+Not only can you dance to live music while drinking incredible brews, but you’ve also got lovely views of the River Lea.

 Lord Napier Star